tidymodels/modelenv/tests/testthat/_snaps/set_pred.md

       set_pred("light")
     Condition
       Error in `set_pred()`:
       !
-Model `light` has not been registered.
+Model "light" has not been registered.

 ---